The

 because the TV cable is nailed to the house which both blocks and

-if you can erect a long wire high up in a garden and there are
+can erect a long wire high up in a garden and there are many

-many places online which will show you how to do that, taking the
+places online which will show you how to do that, taking the usual

-usual precautions against lightning strikes and going near to
+precautions against lightning strikes and going near to power

-power cables.
-Not everyone has a garden though, and you
+cables.
+Not everyone has a garden though, and you don't want

-don't want the TV aerial being disconnected on a regular basis, so
+the TV aerial being disconnected on a regular basis, so there are

 Farm and Other Fences